bebbo203/MusicGAN/README.md

 ## Results

-After an about 100 epochs long training, these are the results obtained.
+After a ~100 epochs long training, these are the results obtained.
 One thing to note is that the output of the network is not postprocessed aside from choosing the instruments (midi channels) to be used in the reproduction.

 Letting the network listen only to songs from the 80s, this is what came out: